SaadiMalik1/elaborated/README.md

 ## 1. Primary Finding: Atomic Theft via Price Manipulation

 The `Stable2.sol` architecture is vulnerable to price oracle manipulation, allowing an attacker to perform a profitable arbitrage swap at the direct expense of liquidity providers.
-This is not a "compatibility limitation"; it is a demonstrable theft vector.

 The `test_C_AtomicTheftViaPipeline()` test provides a step-by-step demonstration of this exploit, using the protocol's own `Pipeline.sol` contract to execute the attack atomically.